Who I am as a writer

 Hybrid writing beyond borders

-Above all, I believe in the need to write freely, giving voice to who we really are, and to go beyond real or imagined borders; to write outside the comfort zone; to write boldly, while the fear remains present.
+Above all, I believe in the need to write freely, giving voice to who we really are, and to go beyond real or imagined borders; to write outside our comfort zone; to write boldly, while the fear remains present.
 We all have boundaries and borders, both internal and external:

 - binary belongings that are imposed from outside and that we don’t identify with